pgenfer/mixinSharp/README.md

 ## Installation Instruction
 mixinSharp is a Visual Studio 2015 Extension (VSIX), as such it can be downloaded from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/b35e41d9-3520-4e40-84b0-fcf907ef1199).
-After downloading the VSIX file, doubleclicking the file will start the installation process.
+After downloading the VSIX file, doubleclicking it will start the installation process.

-To recompile and use the extension from source, it might be necessary that you install the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89) first.
+To compile the extension from source, you will have to install the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89) first (but Visual Studio will automatically ask you to do so during the build).